-STRATEGIZE HEALTH
+HEALTH

-A checkup on the overall robustness of the nation's health infrastructure would show that the vital signs of the country's health sector are generally good, albeit with some lingering concerns, such as reports of malpractice and medical insurance fraud.
-Further, it must be ensured that access to healthcare is available for everyone in Lebanon.
-This examination is in the context of Lebanon's impromptu multi-year stress test-the unplanned influx of Syrian refugees that began accelerating in 2013, placing strain on Lebanon's medical centers, hospitals, and primary health facilities-during which the health system has not buckled.
-Since the onset of Lebanon's liquidity crisis in the second half of 2019, however, concerns have furthermore been raised with regard to funding imported medicines and medical equipment.
-The overall diagnosis is that the healthcare sector requires coordinated development between the public sector and the for-profit and nonprofit private sectors.
+Health was amongst the greatest issues that disrupted Lebanon in 2020, apart from the man-made disaster of the August 4 Beirut port explosion.
+Prior to the Covid-19 pandemic, a checkup on the overall robustness of the nation's health infrastructure would show surprisingly strong vital signs , albeit with some lingering concerns, such as reports of malpractice and medical insurance fraud.
+A lack that was recognized was the need for universal health insurance and access to healthcare for everyone in Lebanon.
+In the context of Lebanon's impromptu multi-year stress test of the 2010s - the unplanned influx of Syrian refugees that began accelerating in 2013, placing strain on Lebanon's medical centers, hospitals, and primary health facilities- the health system has not buckled.

+Since the onset of Lebanon's liquidity crisis in the second half of 2019, however, and even more so since the outbreak of the global coronavirus crisis, concerns have mounted with regard to availability of medical procedures, hospital beds, and concerning the funding of imported medicines and medical equipment.
+The overall diagnosis in this crisis context is that the healthcare sector requires international support for provision of health services to newly impoverished population groups, besides locally coordinated development between the public sector and the for-profit and nonprofit private sectors.

 The private sector needs to learn from the experiences of public health institutions and the Ministry of Public Health (MoPH) over the last few years, adopting lessons learned and best practices.
+Governance problems and corruption at the level of hospitals, clinics, pharmacies, and smuggling of subsidized brand medicines, have been highlighted by the crisis.
 Greater attention must be paid to public health issues, like the harmful effects of open waste burning.

 On the public sector side, there are any number of improvements that still need to be made.
 This should begin with a restructuring of the MoPH, where manpower seems to be overstretched and has thus far not been reorganized due to political interference.
 Working on the issues that the ministry has not addressed-such as closing coverage gaps and eliminating structures that are producing inequalities in these areas-must also be prioritized.
 The ministry must hone its ability to regulate and supervise, and it has made progress on that front.
-Greater effort must be made to reposition the MoPH as a regulatory body, pivoting away from its service delivery role.
+Greater effort must be made to reposition the MoPH as a regulatory body, pivoting away from its service-delivery role.

 Both public and private health institutions need to create a better popular understanding of the connections between their work and mutual collaboration, and the benefits to overall public health.
 Stakeholders seem not to have coordinated their public relations in this regard, and private stakeholders are stuck in a sort of family business mentality when it comes to communication, or the lack thereof, with the media.
-Awareness building within the general population must become a greater priority, necessitating clear communication strategies and greater transparency from the private sector, the MoPH, and public health institutions.
+Awareness-building within the general population must become a greater priority, necessitating clear communication strategies and greater transparency from the private sector, the MoPH, and public health institutions.